bloc97/Anime4K/Preprint.md

 The main objective is to modify **LR_U** (the blurry image) until its residual becomes thinnest, giving us one of the possible **HR** (sharp) images.

 Our algorithm will simply take as input **LR_U** and its residual, push the residual's pixels so that the residual lines becomes thinner.
 For each 'push' operation performed on the residual, we do the same on the color image.
 The residual will serve as a guide where to push.
-This has the effect of iteratively maximizing the gradients of an image, which mathematically is equivalent to minimizing blur, but without overshoot or rining artifacts commonly found on traditional 'unblurring' and 'sharpening' approaches.
+This has the effect of iteratively maximizing the gradients of an image, which mathematically is equivalent to minimizing blur, but without overshoot or ringing artifacts commonly found on traditional 'unblurring' and 'sharpening' approaches.

 Pseudocode:
 ```